joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 8</h3>
-Next under Licensing, click off the box confirming you have a Windows 10 or 11 license with hosting rights.
-Once that is completed select the Review + create button at the bottom of the page
+<strong>Next under Licensing, click the box</strong> confirming you have a Windows 10 or 11 license with hosting rights.
+Once that is completed <strong>select the Review + create</strong> button at the bottom of the page
 <p>
 <br>
 <img src="https://i.imgur.com/ebvb202.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>